jonluca/blog/_posts/2020-07-03-reversing-lyft.md

 ---
-title: "Reversing Lyft's ride history API"
+title: "Reversing Lyft's ride history API to analyze 6 years worth of rides"
 date: 2020-07-03 16:20:34 -0700
-header-img: "/images/switch.png"
+header-img: "/images/no-lyft-history.png"
 ---

 A couple years back I built [Uber Trip Stat's (now renamed to RideShare Trip Stats after a C&D from Uber)](https://chrome.google.com/webstore/detail/rideshare-trip-stats/kddlnbejbpknoedebeojobofnbdfhpnm?hl=en), because I was interested in how much money I had spent on Uber over the last few years.
 Luckily Uber's [web portal](http://riders.uber.com/trips) lets you see all your past rides, and it was fairly trivial to reverse the API through Chrome.
 The Chrome Extension just injects some javascript into the page, makes a few requests to get the entirety of your ride history